The BEST KEPT Weight Loss Secrets

 Essentially, you’ll stop losing weight and you’ll likely begin regaining some of the weight lost (sometimes with interest).

-Can change your weight set point range?
+Can you change your weight set point range?

 While metabolic adaption is a scientifically sound concept, the idea that we have a weight set point range is highly debated in the nutrition and wellness space.